-- (1) B-5 ECEAP providers must develop a transition plan in partnership with families that includes an annual schedule of activities to assist children and families transitioning: - (a) Into B-3 or PreK ECEAP from home, another contractor, or other early learning care - (b) Between rooms at any B-5 ECEAP site - (c) Out of a B-3 or PreK ECEAP classroom to another contractor, or other early learning care - (d) From ECEAP to kindergarten - (e) From an IFSP to an IEP.
+- (1) ECEAP providers must develop a transition plan in partnership with families that includes an annual schedule of activities to assist children and families transitioning: - (a) Into ECEAP from home, another contractor, or other early learning care - (b) Between rooms at any ECEAP site - (c) Out of an ECEAP classroom to another contractor, or other early learning care - (d) From ECEAP to kindergarten - (2) Kindergarten Transition Plan must include how ECEAP providers will coordinate with schools in their service areas to: - (a) Plan joint family events, when possible. - (b) Connect ECEAP families to school kindergarten readiness events provided by schools. - (c) Inform ECEAP families of kindergarten registration processes. - (d) Build relationships with kindergarten teachers to promote successful transitions. - (e) Exchange child information, such as child assessments, with parent permission. - (f) Discussion during parent-teacher conferences to help families understand their child's progress towards kindergarten readiness.